About Socotra

 President Ali Abdullah Saleh open the first airport on Socotra In 1999.

-In 2003, the Island became a UNESCO Department of Biosphere Reserve.
+In 2003, Socotra became a UNESCO Department of Biosphere Reserve.
 Recognize the intimate relationship between the Islanders and their environment.
 It’s being nominated as a natural world heritage site.

-In 2013, president Hadi announced Socotra as independent governorate.
+In 2013, president Hadi announced Socotra as independent governorate and this is was the answer for who owns Socotra island ?

 Socotra General Climate

-Socotra Island is located at 12.6 degrees N and 53.9 degrees E, or in the NW.
-Indian Ocean where it merges with the Gulf of Aden.
+Socotra Island location at 12.6 degrees N and 53.9 degrees E, or in the NW.
+Indian Ocean where it merges with the Gulf of Aden, see Socotra island map.

-Second, the overall comparison of the two sets is an example of the highly persistent nature of the wind patterns that occur throughout the Gulf of Aden and western Arabian Sea during the Southwest Monsoon season.
+The overall comparison of the two sets is an example of the highly persistent nature of the wind patterns that occur throughout the Gulf of Aden. and western Arabian Sea during the Southwest Monsoon season.

 In a couple of particular spots on the north coast. the configuration of the mountains can sometimes create short and savage bursts of winds in excess of 170 kph.